ChrisPritchard/root_exec_kernel_module/README.md

 A kernel module (for use in CTFs) that will execute arbitrary commands

 1. use `make` to build a root_exec.ko
-2. then `sudo insmod root_exec.ko` to install the module (obviously you need permissions to do this)
+2. then `sudo insmod root_exec.ko` to install the module (obviously you need permissions to do this - ctf had this as an allowable sudoers command)
-3. finally, the command will be run when you cat /proc/root_exec
+3. finally, the command will be run when you `cat /proc/root_exec`

 By default, the root_exec.c module will copy /bin/sh to tmp, and make it suid so you can use `sh -p` to jump to root.